CMSgov/qpp-conversion-tool/ERROR_MESSAGES.md

 * 25 : CT - The Clinical Document program name `(program name)` is not recognized.
 Valid program names are `(list of valid program names)`.
 * 26 : CT - Clinical Document contains duplicate ACI sections
 * 27 : CT - Clinical Document contains duplicate IA sections
-* 28 : CT - Clinical Document contains duplicate measure sections
+* 28 : CT - Clinical Document contains duplicate Measure sections
 * 29 : CT - Must have one and only one performance start
 * 30 : CT - Must have one and only one performance end
 * 31 : CT - Must have a performance year